Merit and Federal Aid Application Process

 Transfer Students

-Transfer students enroll after completing at least one semester's work at another institution, joining the Wells community either in the fall or spring semesters.
+Wells defines a transfer student as one who has attempted or earned any college credits at a post-secondary institution after the summer in which they earned their high school diploma, or its equivalent.
+Transfer students are welcome to join the Wells community either in the fall or spring semester.
 As with all students, transfers can apply for federal, state, and institutional financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 The federal school code for Wells is #002901.
-You and your parent, if appropriate, will need to obtain an FSA ID to serve as your electronic signature.
+You and your parent(s), if appropriate, will need to obtain an FSA ID to serve as your electronic signature.
 You can apply for your FSA ID at the FAFSA website.
 The filing deadline is July 1 for fall transfer applicants and December 1 for spring transfer applicants.

 Homeschooled Students